bythyag/coldmail-generator/README.md

 │   ├── system_prompt.txt
 │   └── user_prompt_template.txt
 ├── mailing list
-│   └── mailinglist-2 - Sheet1.csv
+│   └── mailinglist-2 - sheet1.csv
 ├── cv-pdf
-│   └── Thyag_Raj_CV.pdf
+│   └── thyag_raj_cv.pdf
 ├── cv-texts
-│   └── Thyag_Raj_CV_extracted.txt
+│   └── thyag_raj_cv_extracted.txt
 ├── requirements.txt
-└── README.md
+└── readme.md
 ```

-### Features
+### features
-- **Email Generation**: Generates personalized emails using language models from Google Gemini and OpenAI.
+- **email generation**: generates personalized emails using language models from google gemini and openai.
-- **Data Loading**: Loads professor data from CSV files and context from text files.
+- **data loading**: loads professor data from csv files and context from text files.
-- **Email Sending**: Connects to an SMTP server to send emails with attachments.
+- **email sending**: connects to an smtp server to send emails with attachments.
-- **Configuration Management**: Loads and validates configuration values from environment variables.
+- **configuration management**: loads and validates configuration values from environment variables.

-### Installation
+### installation
-1. Clone the repository:
+1. clone the repository:
    ```
    git clone <repository-url>
    cd coldmail-generator
    ```
-2. Install the required dependencies:
+2. install the required dependencies:
    ```
    pip install -r requirements.txt
    ```

-### Usage
+### usage
-1. Set up your environment variables in a `.env` file:
+1. set up your environment variables in a `.env` file:
    ```
    GEMINI_API_KEY=<your-gemini-api-key>
    OPENAI_API_KEY=<your-openai-api-key>
    EMAIL_ADDRESS=<your-email-address>
    EMAIL_PASSWORD=<your-email-password>
    ```
-2. Run the application:
+2. run the application:
    ```
    python main.py
    ```

-## Contributing
+## contributing
-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.
+contributions are welcome! please open an issue or submit a pull request for any improvements or bug fixes.

+---

+Let me know if you want this version saved to a file or formatted for a specific platform like GitHub.